 The mine would use a special new technique to excavate the ore body 7,000 feet underground.
-The material removed from this mine would cover thousands of acres of public land with toxic mine waste, and when the mine is closed it would leave behind a crater up to two miles wide and 1,000 feet deep.
-Oak Flat would be utterly destroyed and remain unsafe for human visitation in perpetuity.
+Material removed from the mine would spread toxic waste across thousands of acres of public land, and when ultimately closed, it would leave behind a crater up to two miles wide and 1,000 feet deep.
+Oak Flat would be utterly destroyed and unsafe for human visitation in perpetuity.

-As a leading member of the Arizona Mining Reform Coalition, the Center has fought for years to protect Oak Flat.
-In 2015 we helped organize a nationwide media campaign to publicize the Apache resistance that erupted in response to the McCain rider; in February 2015 the San Carlos Apache led a 45-mile march from their reservation to Oak Flat, where they launched a continuous occupation of resistance that continues to this day; the march has also become an annual event — in which many people even run for long stretches.
+As a leading member of the Arizona Mining Reform Coalition and strong allies of the Apache Stronghold, the Center has fought for years to protect Oak Flat.
+In 2015 we helped organize a nationwide media campaign to publicize the Apache resistance that erupted in response to the McCain rider.
+Also that year, the San Carlos Apache led a 45-mile march from their reservation to Oak Flat, where they launched a continuous occupation of resistance that continues to this day; the march has also become an annual event — in which many people even run for long stretches.

 The Center has also supported and promoted legislation to repeal the Oak Flat land exchange.
 The newest bill, the Save Oak Flat Act, has been introduced in the House (by Rep. Grijalva), and Sen. Sanders will soon introduce its companion bill in the Senate.

 We stand in support of the Apache people as they fight for their holy land — and for all the other species that call Oak Flat home.

 Check out our press releases to learn more about the Center's actions to save Oak Flat.